Lightsmark and Lighsprint SDK are now free and open source software.

 Realtime radiosity gets popular.

-Some guys work on
+Some guys work on realtime radiosity game.

 Hohoo, I don't know them but I like their screenshots,